galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 > - Professional staff
 >     - outreach, communication, project management.
 >     - user support, system administration and software engineers.
+> - Without these, the source code repository would still be a valuable resource
+> - They add value, in the form of highly valued resources for scientists.
 {:  .details}

-> <details-title>Project code and services depend on resources from the open source community</details-title>
+> <details-title>Open source community resources are essential parts of project code</details-title>
-> - Galaxy source code depends on interacting resources provided by thousands of other open source projects
+> - Galaxy source code depends on thousands of other open source projects
-> - Flavours for Galaxy servers depend on command line software packages wrapped as tools
+> - Flavours for Galaxy servers depend on thousands of open source command line packages
-> - Galaxy builds on and adds value to all these resources
+> - Galaxy builds on and adds value to all those resources.
-> - Shared open source community values help build and sustain efficient collaborative networks {:  .details}
+> - It makes command line packages interoperable and reproducible, through a uniform interface.
+> - Provides a GUI and sharing for users, without requiring effort from the package developer.
+{:  .details}

-> <details-title>Project outputs - things the project delivers for open science and scientists</details-title>
+> <details-title>Project outputs: things the project delivers for open science and scientists</details-title>
 > - Source code
 > - Online analysis services
 > - ToolShed automated tools for servers